MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sit-defn-general-password.md

 or

-A combination of 32 characters:
+Any combination of 32 characters consisting of:

-- a-f or A-F (case-sensitive)
+- a-f or A-F (case-sensitive) or 0-9

-or

-- 0-9

 for example: